mukeshpo/dynamics-365-ai/ai-docs/customer-insights/pm-connectors.md

 Download the following mez file from Blobs: [https://go.microsoft.com/fwlink/p/?linkid=2077331](https://go.microsoft.com/fwlink/p/?linkid=2077331).

+Note: If you first wish to store the mez file, you should use the following location: **\Documents\Power BI Desktop\Custom Connectors**

 ### Step Two: Publish the Customer Insights dashboard

  1. Bring Customer Insights data to Power BI.
 Open Microsoft Power BI for Desktop, and select **Get Data** in the menu at the top of the page.